Search dashboard shows an update failed status for a data source

-When the administration dashboard shows an update failed status for a data source this means something occurred during the data source update that caused it to fail.
+When the search dashboard shows an update failed status for a data source this means something occurred during the data source update that caused it to fail.

 Click on the view log files link the is displayed beneath the update failed status message to open the log viewer.